chenjianjx/srb4j/documents/userguide/social-integration/facebook_desktop.md

 * Follow [the manual flow](https://developers.facebook.com/docs/facebook-login/manually-build-a-login-flow), and check out our sample code.
     * Make a simple button
     * See [facebookCodeLoginBtn.addActionListener()](https://github.com/chenjianjx/srb4j-desktop-client/blob/master/src/main/java/org/srb4j/desktopclient/view/MainForm.java).
 You will construct the facebook auth url, launch it with a web view inside your client application.
-    * After the user has signed in, he will land onto the redirected URL inside your html client.
-Extract the code from the redirected URL and send it to srb4j's backend.
-See [SocialLoginByFbCodeController](https://github.com/chenjianjx/srb4j-html-client/blob/master/home.js)
+    * See [WebEngineChangeListener.changed()](https://github.com/chenjianjx/srb4j-desktop-client/blob/master/src/main/java/org/srb4j/desktopclient/view/auth/SocialLoginBrowser.java).
+You will monitor the browser's URL until you get the auth code, and then send the code to srb4j's back end.
 * [getEmailFromCode](https://github.com/chenjianjx/srb4jfullsample/blob/master/impl/src/main/java/com/github/chenjianjx/srb4jfullsample/impl/fo/auth/socialsite/FoFacebookAuthHelper.java) is the server-side code.
 You don't have to change it, but you will set "facebookClientId" and "facebookClientId" on app.properties.